-- Media State (12.1): This parameter defines whether the media is used for video/audio recording or data transfer using an Ethernet LAN. - Encode Type (14.1): This parameter defines the Apple ProRes or Avid DNxHD encoding method. - Play Media (15.1): This parameter determines behavior during playback: one clip will play when "Play" is selected, or all clips will be played, or the clips in the playlist will be played.
-See parameter 15.1, Play Media, in Chapter 3 for greater detail and caveates. - Loop Play (15.2): This parameter turns looped playback on and off. - Format Media (16.1): This parameter is used to format the currently selected storage device. - Reel Name (17.0): The reel name is a number between 1 and 999 that determines the name of the media as it will appear when the CF card is mounted on a Mac OSX desktop.
+Play List (15.3): This parameter specifies the playlist to be played.

+Dropped Frames This parameter determines how playback handles dropped frames.
+(15.4):

+Format Media (16.1): This parameter is used to format the currently selected storage device.

+Reel Name (17.0): The reel name is a number between 1 and 999.
+It determines the reel name associated with all clips generated using this setting.
+It is also the name of the media as it will appear when the storage device is mounted on a Mac OSX desktop.
 To enter a specific value, click on the number to highlight it, type in a value, and press Enter to confirm the new value.
 You may also click and drag on the slider to make adjustments.
-To increment by single values using the slider, click the slider to highlight it, and then press the "back" arrow or "forward" arrow on your keyboard. - Clip Name (17.2): This parameter determines the clip name associated with all clips generated while using this setting.
+To increment by single values using the slider, click the slider to highlight it, and then press the "back" arrow or "forward" arrow on your keyboard.
+Note: the Reel Name cannot be changed once a recording session starts on the storage unit without reformatting the drive.

+Clip Name (17.2): This parameter determines the clip name associated with all clips generated while using this setting.
 The clip name is either "Clip" or "SC".